pkadams67/pkadams67/README.md

 I’m an Apple Developer based near Music City, USA.
 At age ten, I keypunched a tic-tac-toe game in Fortran.
 That led to learning AppleSoft BASIC and other compiled languages.
 Nowadays, I code almost exclusively in Swift, scripting as needed for other compilers.

-I’ve collaborated on over 200 titles among a dozen different App Store categories.
-It’s an amazing feeling knowing my code has been in the hands of more than 1.7 million users.
+I’ve collaborated on over 200 titles among a dozen different markets.
+It’s a fantastic feeling knowing my code has been in the hands of more than 1.7 million users.

 I’m a proud spouse, parent of three, and grandparent of two.
 When not coding, I wrangle our spirited [Weimaner](https://www.akc.org/dog-breeds/weimaraner/), enjoy live music, and [Crimson Tide Football](https://en.wikipedia.org/wiki/Alabama_Crimson_Tide_football).